HarryJamesGreenblatt/A-Riff-In-React/docs/architecture.md

 2.  **Isolation & Security**: Each application has its own database and credentials, ensuring strong security and data boundaries.
 3.  **Independent Schemas**: Each database has a completely independent schema, allowing for tailored data models per application without conflict.

-## Backend Architecture: Express on Azure Functions
+## Backend Architecture: Express on Azure App Service

-To provide a scalable and maintainable serverless backend, this project uses the **"Express on Functions"** pattern.
-This hybrid approach combines the familiar structure and robust middleware ecosystem of the Express.js framework with the serverless, event-driven power of Azure Functions.
+The backend uses a standard Express.js server deployed to Azure App Service, providing a familiar development experience with the managed services and scalability of Azure.

 ### How It Works

-1.  **Express App (`api/src/app.ts`)**: A standard Express application is defined.
-This is where all middleware (CORS, body-parser), routes, and application logic reside.
-It's the heart of the API.
+1.  **Express Server (`api/deployment/server.js`)**: A standard Express application with middleware (CORS, body-parser), routes, and application logic.
+This is the complete API server.
-2.  **Azure Function Trigger (`api/src/functions/api.ts`)**: A single, generic HTTP-triggered Azure Function is created.
-Its route is configured with a wildcard (`{*route}`) to catch all incoming API requests.
-3.  **The Adapter**: The core of the pattern is the adapter code within the Azure Function trigger.
-This code is responsible for:
-    *   Translating the incoming Azure Functions `HttpRequest` object into a format that Express can understand (`Request`).
-    *   Creating a mock Express `Response` object.
-    *   Passing both to the Express app instance.
-    *   Capturing the output from the mock `Response` (e.g., status code, JSON body) and translating it back into an `HttpResponseInit` object that the Azure Functions runtime can send back to the client.
+2.  **Azure App Service Hosting**: The Express server runs directly on Azure App Service's Node.js runtime, providing automatic scaling, load balancing, and managed infrastructure.
+3.  **Simple Deployment**: The server is deployed as a complete Node.js application package containing the Express server and all dependencies.

 ### Advantages of this Pattern

--   **Structured & Scalable**: Allows for a well-organized API with routers, controllers, and services, which is difficult to achieve with many individual, disconnected functions.
+-   **Familiar Development**: Standard Express.js development patterns with full middleware support
+-   **Simplified Architecture**: Direct server deployment without function wrappers or adapters
--   **Full Middleware Support**: The entire Express middleware ecosystem is available, simplifying tasks like authentication, logging, and error handling.
+-   **Full Express Features**: Complete access to Express ecosystem and patterns
--   **Developer Familiarity**: Developers with Express experience can be immediately productive without needing to learn a new paradigm for every piece of logic.
--   **Serverless Benefits**: Still retains the core benefits of Azure Functions, including automatic scaling, consumption-based pricing, and integrated triggers.
+-   **Azure Benefits**: Managed infrastructure, automatic scaling, integrated monitoring
--   **Local Development**: The API can be developed and tested locally using the standard Azure Functions Core Tools, providing a high-fidelity development environment.
+-   **Cost Effective**: Predictable pricing with Basic tier App Service hosting
+-   **Local Development**: Standard Node.js development and testing workflows

+### Current Status

+**⚠️ Deployment Issue**: The API is currently experiencing startup failures due to TypeScript compiler errors in the Azure environment.
+The Express server code is functional, but the deployment environment contains conflicting TypeScript build configurations.

+**Resolution in Progress**: Clean deployment package with only JavaScript files and production dependencies has been created and deployed.

 ## State Management